-Ealing Council's preference is for lifetime tenancies to be offered under the majority of circumstances.
+Ealing Council's preference is for lifetime tenancies to be offered in most circumstances.
 However, we recognise that some registered providers may still wish to offer flexible tenancies to make best use of their stock and reduce under occupation, particularly when letting properties at Affordable Rent.
 We also consider it more appropriate to offer flexible tenancies to those needing move-on or short term supported housing.